Site map and everything we need to know from the sitemap.xml

 Your website and all URLs on the sitemap must follow the same rules and regulations.
-Following the same guidelines means that when the URLs in this section start with the prefix WWW, it is not possible to combine addresses without this prefix and put them together, and as a point, do not include URLs that have session ID in this file.
+Following the same guidelines means that when the URLs in this section start with the prefix WWW, it is impossible to combine addresses without this prefix and put them together, and as a point, do not include URLs that have session ID in this file.

 Principled and accurate links:

 Your sitemap is accurate and principled when the error rate is less than 1%.
 Otherwise, your sitemap is unusable and should be discarded.
 Here we are going to explain the link error to you.
-Perhaps the main question is that how does a link error occur?
+Perhaps the main question is, how does a link error occur?
 Any type of HTTP response code includes 404 redirections for broken links and 301 and 302 redirects for redirect links.
 This is also a known rule for Bing.
 If you need proper and approved SEO by search engines mandatory, you must use accurate and correct links.
 The way to check the HTTP response code for each URL is using the Header Checker tool.
 For multiple URLs on a website, you can use tools such as Find Broken Link, find broken links, Redirects & Google Sitemap Generator Free Tool.

 Types of sitemaps:

-To get a great result in the field of website optimization , you should use different types of sitemaps in combination.
-Visual sitemap, XML sitemap and HTML sitemap each one has separate features that the simultaneous use of all of them together causes coherence and increases the value of a website in terms of search engines and turns a website into the best one.
-Each of these maps is to achieve a separate goal that the use of all three types of sitemap in combination ensures you that your site contains all the information you need and the applicable and valuable content you want, and also provides you with a good performance while searching for the information you have.
+To get a great result in the field of website optimization, you should use different types of sitemaps in combination.
+Visual sitemap, XML sitemap, and HTML sitemap each one has separate features that the simultaneous use of all of them together causes coherence and increases the value of a website in terms of search engines and turns a website into the best one.
+Each of these maps is to achieve a separate goal that the use of all three types of sitemap in combination ensures you that your site contains all the information you need and the applicable and valuable content you want, and also provides you with good performance while searching for the information you have.

-Generally Sitemaps were introduced by Google with MSN and Yahoo ! in 2005.
+Generally, Sitemaps were introduced by Google with MSN and Yahoo ! in 2005.
 These sitemaps are known as URL inclusion protocols that organize search engines on what to crawl.
 The opposite of it is the robots.txt, which is known as an exclusion protocol and helps the search engine not to crawl.
-XML is a powerful tool when it comes to websites as it helps major search engines like Google to understand web structures after crawling it.
+XML is a powerful tool when it comes to websites as it helps major search engines like Google to understand web structures after crawling them.
 In other words, it can be said that by the correct use of sitemaps for your website, the search engines will easily target the selected areas for keywords used in the domain of search bars (search engines).
-One is recommended to create their own XML sitemap for websites to improve SEO .
+One is recommended to create their XML sitemap for websites to improve SEO.
 An XML sitemap also provides Google to participate and find pages on your website.Website SEO analysis services